Steven Koppel, Founder

 Dr. Michael Bennick, Chief Medical Officer

-Dr. Michael Bennick is the Medical Director of the Patient Experience for Yale-New Haven Health System.
+Dr. Michael Bennick is Senior Advisor to the Office of Patient Experience at Yale New Haven Health.
 He is an Associate Clinical Professor, Department of Medicine at Yale University School of Medicine and a Fellow of Trumbull College at Yale University.
 From 2000- 2017 he served as the Associate Chief of the Medicine service at YNHH.
 He began his professional life as a sociologist interested in how individuals find meaning within the communities they reside.
 This led him on a journey which brought him to internal medicine.
 The patient has been the focus of his attention for more than 3 decades.

 Olivia Spring, Vice President of Partner Services